symbolicdata/symbolicdata.github.io/TestSets.Ontology.markdown

 ### Test Sets Ontology

-All TestSets are converted to the new format according to notational conventions of the [Normaliz group](http://www.home.uni-osnabrueck.de/wbruns/normaliz/) that provides a tool for computations in affine monoids, vector configurations, lattice polytopes, and rational cones.
+All TestSets are stored according to notational conventions of the [Normaliz group](http://www.home.uni-osnabrueck.de/wbruns/normaliz/) that provides a tool for computations in affine monoids, vector configurations, lattice polytopes, and rational cones.
 They are represented by a list of integer vectors (of length m = number of rows) in an ambient affine space (of dimension n = number of columns).

 The Test Sets Ontology is based upon the [Normaliz model conventions](http://www.home.uni-osnabrueck.de/wbruns/normaliz/):